jakeajames/jelbrekLib/README.md

 # Setup

-- Compile OR ead over to https://github.com/jakeajames/jelbrekLib/tree/master/downloads and get everything there.
+- Compile OR head over to https://github.com/jakeajames/jelbrekLib/tree/master/downloads and get everything there.
 - Link with jelbrekLib.a & IOKit.tbd and include jelbrekLib.h
 - Call init_jelbrek() with tfp0 as your first thing and term_jelbrek() as your last